Melatonin for Kids with ADHD: Is It Safe? Does It Work?

 What Are the Negative Effects of Melatonin?
 Are There Any Side Effects?

-Studies have not shown any danger with melatonin, including any risk of addiction.
+Studies have not shown any danger with melatonin, including any risk of dependency.
 That said, some patients may experience reactions to melatonin, which may depend on the dose.
 The higher the dose, the greater the likelihood of experiencing any side effects.
 Possible melatonin supplement side effects reported in children have typically been mild, according to NCCIH 8, and include:

 - Increased bedwetting or urination at night